During which phase of mitosis do sister chromatids separate? | Channels for Pearson+

 Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
 Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

-During anaphase, the centromeres split, and the spindle fibers pull the sister chromatids apart toward opposite poles of the cell.
-This is the phase where the separation of sister chromatids occurs.
+In anaphase, the sister chromatids are pulled apart toward opposite poles of the cell.
+This separation is facilitated by the shortening of the spindle fibers attached to the chromatids.

+During prophase, the chromosomes condense and become visible, but the sister chromatids are still attached to each other at the centromere.

-Finally, in telophase, the separated chromatids reach the opposite poles, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.
+In telophase, the separated chromatids reach the opposite poles, and the nuclear envelope begins to reform around each set of chromosomes, marking the near end of mitosis.

 Watch next